Advanced Magento 2 Developer Tools For Debugging

 4. Simplify Frontend Development

-Browser extensions let you inspect layout XML, blocks, and template variables right in the browser.
+Browser extensions let you inspect layout XML, blocks, and template variables.

 5. Enhance Testing and Debugging